 Retainers and Positioners

-Dr. Newhart will often recommend a tooth positioner as part of your retention program.
-If a positioner is recommended for you, always wear it as directed by Dr Newhart.
+- Dr. Newhart may recommend a positioner as part of your retention program.

-Dr. Newhart will recommend one of two types of retainers for your long term retention program.
-Always wear your retainer as directed by Dr Newhart.
-Retention requirements are different for each patient and it is important to follow his instructions for the best result.
+- Dr. Newhart will recommend one of two types of retainers for your long-term retention program.
+It’s important to wear your retainer as instructed by Dr. Newhart.

-Unless otherwise directed, retainers are to be worn full time after your braces are removed.
+- Unless told otherwise, wear your retainers full-time after your braces are removed.

-In the early stages of retention, retainers are to be in the mouth or in their case to keep them safe.
-Most appliances are lost in school lunch rooms or restaurants.
+- During the initial stages of retention, keep your retainers either in your mouth or in their case to keep them safe.
+Many appliances are lost in places like school lunchrooms or restaurants.

-Clean retainers thoroughly once a day with a toothbrush and toothpaste.
-Use warm but not hot water.
-Brushing retainers removes the plaque, and eliminates odors.
-Efferdent® or other orthodontic appliance cleaners can be used, but do not take the place of brushing.
+- Thoroughly clean your retainers once a day using a toothbrush and toothpaste.
+Use warm water, but avoid hot water.
+Brushing removes plaque and eliminates odors.
+Orthodontic appliance cleaners can be used in addition to brushing but should not replace it.

-Keep retainers away from hot water, hot car dashboards, pockets, the washing machine, and napkins.
+- Keep retainers away from hot water, car dashboards, pockets, washing machines, and napkins.